-The new bill, the Harnessing Opportunities by Pursuing Expungement (HOPE) Act, would appropriate $20 million to the Attorney General to financially assist states and local governments with reviewing and expunging cannabis convictions.
+The new bill is the Harnessing Opportunities by Pursuing Expungement (HOPE) Act.
+It would appropriate $20 million to the Attorney General to financially assist states and local governments with reviewing and expunging cannabis convictions.

-“As we continue to advocate for the decriminalization and legalization of marijuana, this bipartisan bill will provide localities the resources they need to expunge drug charges that continue to hold back Americans, disproportionately people of color, from employment, housing, and other opportunities,” said Congresswoman Alexandria Ocasio-Cortez.
+“We continue to advocate for the decriminalization and legalization of marijuana.
+This bipartisan bill will provide localities the resources they need to expunge drug charges that continue to hold back Americans, disproportionately people of color, from employment, housing, and other opportunities,” said Congresswoman Alexandria Ocasio-Cortez (D-NY).

-“Having been both a public defender and a prosecutor, I have seen first-hand how cannabis law violations can foreclose a lifetime of opportunities ranging from employment to education to housing,” said Rep. Dave Joyce.
+“Having been both a public defender and a prosecutor.
+I have seen first-hand how cannabis law violations can foreclose a lifetime of opportunities ranging from employment to education to housing,” said Rep. Dave Joyce (R-OH.
 “The collateral damage caused by these missed opportunities is woefully underestimated and has impacted entire families, communities, and regional economies.”

 Legislatures in over a dozen states have enacted laws explicitly facilitating the expungement of low-level cannabis convictions.
 State officials have vacated an estimated 2.2 million marijuana-related convictions under these laws over the past two years.
 In New Jersey, hundreds of thousands of expungements have already taken place.